the advice I actually needed before moving abroad

 Those first few months can be mentally exhausting.
 I was weirdly okay because I was so excited and thrilled to be out of lockdown, but I’ve met so many people who struggled a lot, and that’s so normal!
 You forget what day it is, feel disconnected from old habits, and question everything.
 But this discomfort is part of the process.
 It’s how you break free from old patterns and discover who you really are when you’re not defined by your previous life.

-I thought “home” was a fixed concept.
-But after moving to Thailand, then Hoi An, and Sri Lanka, I realised home isn’t a place — it’s a feeling.
+Growing up I thought “home” was a fixed concept.
+But after living in various countries in Asia, I realised home isn’t a place — it’s a feeling.
 Whether it’s the food, the people, or the daily routine that starts to click, you’ll find yourself weaving your new environment into your definition of home.
-That doesn’t mean it’ll be easy — it won’t — but trust me, you’ll get there.
+That doesn’t mean it’ll be easy (it won’t) but trust me, you’ll get there.

 Final Thought